Indiana vs. Miami: Odds, spread, over/under - NCAA Tournament Second Round

 - Indiana has put together a 15-17-0 record against the spread this season.

-- So far this season, 19 out of the Hoosiers' 32 games have hit the over.
+- So far this season, 19 out of the Hoosiers' 32 games have gone over the point total.

-- Miami has won 18 games against the spread this year, while failing to cover 14 times.
+- Miami has put together an 18-14-0 ATS record so far this season.

-- A total of 14 Hurricanes games this year have gone over the point total.
+- Hurricanes games have gone over the point total 14 out of 32 times this season.

 Indiana Futures Odds

-- In terms of its odds to win the national championship (+4000), Indiana is 17th-best in the country.
-It is way below that, 33rd, according to computer rankings.
+- In terms of its odds to win the national championship (+4500), Indiana is 18th-best in college basketball.
+It is far below that, 33rd, according to computer rankings.

-- The Hoosiers' national championship odds have fallen from +3500 at the start of the season to +4000, the 77th-biggest change among all teams.
+- Bookmakers have moved the Hoosiers' national championship odds down from +3500 at the beginning of the season to +4500.
+Among all teams in the country, that is the 76th-biggest change.

 Miami Futures Odds